Guidelines for Azure NetApp Files network planning

-A basic scenario is to create or connect to an Azure NetApp Files volume from a virtual machine (VM) in the same VNet.
-For VNet 2 in the diagram above, Volume 1 is created in a delegated subnet and can be mounted on VM 1 in the default subnet.
+A basic scenario is to create or connect to an Azure NetApp Files volume from a VM in the same VNet.
+For VNet 2 in the diagram, Volume 1 is created in a delegated subnet and can be mounted on VM 1 in the default subnet.

-If you have additional VNets in the same region that need access to each other’s resources, the VNets can be connected using VNet peering to enable secure connectivity through the Azure infrastructure.
+If you have other VNets in the same region that need access to each other’s resources, the VNets can be connected using VNet peering to enable secure connectivity through the Azure infrastructure.

 Consider VNet 2 and VNet 3 in the diagram above.
 If VM 1 needs to connect to VM 2 or Volume 2, or if VM 2 needs to connect to VM 1 or Volume 1, then you need to enable VNet peering between VNet 2 and VNet 3.

-Additionally, consider a scenario where VNet 1 is peered with VNet 2, and VNet 2 is peered with VNet 3 in the same region.
-The resources from VNet 1 can connect to resources in VNet 2 but it cannot connect to resources in VNet 3, unless VNet 1 and VNet 3 are peered.
+Also, consider a scenario where VNet 1 is peered with VNet 2, and VNet 2 is peered with VNet 3 in the same region.
+The resources from VNet 1 can connect to resources in VNet 2 but can't connect to resources in VNet 3 unless VNet 1 and VNet 3 are peered.

-In the diagram above, although VM 3 can connect to Volume 1, VM 4 cannot connect to Volume 2.
-The reason for this is that the spoke VNets are not peered, and transit routing is not supported over VNet peering.
+In the diagram above, although VM 3 can connect to Volume 1, VM 4 can't connect to Volume 2.
+The reason for this is that the spoke VNets aren't peered, and transit routing isn't supported over VNet peering.